Carotid Artery Disease Care

 Occasionally other studies may be needed, such as an MR angiogram, CT angiogram or a traditional contrast angiogram.
 When performed by trained ultrasound technicians in an accredited diagnostic vascular ultrasound laboratory such as the one at UC San Diego Health, carotid duplex ultrasound is extremely reliable.
 In most cases, this is the only study needed for planning surgical treatment.

-Carotid artery disease may be treated by medical therapy, surgery or by a combination depending on the individual patient’s situation.
+Carotid artery disease may be treated by medical therapy, surgery or by a combination depending on your situation.

-In recommending treatment for a patient, the physician considers these factors:
+In recommending treatment for a patient, your physician considers these factors: